preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/localization/index.rst

 Localization
 ===========================================

-(This description is just started, more will be added soon.)

 The localization editor is used to view translations of different labels in different languages, edit these translations, and export the translated labels.

 + **View Mode**: Use this list to select the output: